Are individuals with cerebral palsy more likely to experience hearing loss?

 In cases of severe sensorineural hearing loss, a cochlear implant may be recommended.
 To clarify, a cochlear implant cannot restore normal hearing.
 Instead, it works around the damaged part of the ear and directly stimulates the auditory nerve.

 Cochlear implants consist of an internal piece that is surgically inserted under the skin and an external component that you place on your ear.
-They process sounds into electric impulses and send them off to various frequency electrodes, which gives off the sensation of sound.
+They convert sounds into electric impulses and send them off to various frequency electrodes, which gives off the sensation of sound.

 The sound experienced with a cochlear implant is different from natural sound.
 However, younger children tend to quickly adapt to it, which is another reason early intervention is ideal.